cofoeducistudent/tam-ms1-c/README.md

 ### **CDN vs Local Stored Data**

 I built the site using CDN links.
-It is possible and may be prefered by some to download the source files for Bootstrap etc and internalise them within their file hosting service, however my thoughts were as follows.
+It is possible and may be prefered by some to download the source files for Bootstrap etc and internalise them within their file hosting service, however, my thoughts were as follows.

-* **PROS:** You gain resiliance by having all that you need to make your site function on your own servers
+* **PROS:** You gain resilience by having all that you need to make your site function on your servers

 * **CONS:** Your users will pull all the supporting reference files from your location.
-* **CONS:** Any internal codefixes can be controled from the code distributers directly.Changes however may require a version number change.
-In that situation all you do is change the reflink numbers.
+* **CONS:** Any internal code fixes can be controlled  from the code distributors directly.Changes, however, may require a version number change.
+In that situation, all you do is change the ref link  numbers.
 * Note The **Content-Delivery-Network(CDN)** is there for a reason.
-The data is stored in various centers globaly.
-Therefore someone in the USA for example, accessing the site will benefit from the support files been pulled from a more regional location, and not accross the otherside of the world perhaps, where the original was stored.
-This approach is what is used in cloud technology to offer greater resilliance and performance.
+The data is stored in various centres  globally.
+Therefore someone in the USA for example, accessing the site will benefit from the support files been pulled from a more regional location, and not accross the other side of the world perhaps, where the original was stored.
+This approach is what is used in cloud technology to offer greater resilience and performance.

 ---